textlint/textlint/docs/plugin.md

 }
 ```

+Your Processor plugins's `preProcess` method should return `TxtAST` object.

+:information_source: Please see document about `TxtAST` before implementing Processor/Parser.

 ## Testing

 You can test the rules of your plugin the same way as bundled textlint rules using [textlint-tester](https://github.com/textlint/textlint-tester "textlint-tester").